 As of 2015 Tucker Company has raised over $95,000 for this cause which we have donated to the South Jersey chapter.
 We have a close relationship to this organization and hold a large event every year where we solicit sponsorships and donations.
 Separately, our president and COO James Tucker serves on the Alzheimer’s Association’s golf outing committee, helping to arrange that organization’s own outing.

-If you are interested in helping the South Jersey Chapter of the Alzheimer’s please contact us or the organization directly.
+If you are interested in helping the Alzheimer’s Association Delaware Valley Chapter please contact us or the organization directly.

 Sustainability & SmartWay Partnership.
 Without regard for sustainability we run the risk of depleting our natural resources and causing irreversible harm to the planet.
 Tucker actively engages in ways to help sustain the environment, including: